Blockstream/lwk/README.md

 Once we will have support for multiple HWW vendors, we can make `jade` a dependency of this crate.

-### Pset details
+### Common

+A crate containing common code used in multiple other crate in the workspace, such as:
-Utils to inspect a PSET.

-Get the net effect of a PSET on a given wallet, or get how many signatures are missing, and which signers should provide them.
+ * Utils to inspect a PSET: get the net effect of a PSET on a given wallet, or get how many signatures are missing, and which signers should provide them.
+ * Signer trait: contains the methods to be implemented by a signer such as signing a pset or returning an xpub

+To avoid circular dependencies this crate must not depend on other crate of the workspace

 Used by:
 * `wollet`
 * `signer`
+* `jade`

 ### Bs cointainers

 Collections of docker containers wrappers to setup test cases using Blockstream projects:
 * Jade emulator
 * Pin server